1fabunicorn/game/README.md

    1. [x] some sort of game percentages

-   2. [x] implement CommandPrompt.py module to do basic unix stuff such as 'cd', 'mv', 'ls'.

-   3. [x] make the 'game directory' (the place the user has access to files)

-   4. [ ] Actually make storyline!
+   2. [ ] Actually make storyline!

+   3. [ ] line 3 of noncmd. fix this for portablity